-Assuming that you already have Atlassian Jira in-place, follow these steps to configure and display the Release Burndown/Burnup Chart gadget:
+Assuming that you already have Atlassian Jira in-place, follow these steps to configure and display the Release Burnup Burndown Chart gadget:

 - Make sure that you have the latest version of Great Gadgets installed in your Jira instance.
-If not, you can install the app from Atlassian Marketplace: https://marketplace.atlassian.com/search?query=stonikbyte+great+gadgets
+If not, you can install the app from Atlassian Marketplace.

 - Create a new filter in Jira (or use an existing one) that includes the Jira issues (tasks, stories, defects, etc) from all the projects/teams that you want to track.
 Make sure to include the sub-tasks in this filter if you want the gadget to also consider the sub-tasks.
 Share this filter with your project members or the people that are going to visualize the chart.

-- Decide on which Jira dashboard you want to add the Release Burndown/Burnup Chart gadget.
+- Decide on which Jira dashboard you want to add the Release Burnup Burndown Chart gadget.
 Create a new Jira dashboard or choose an existing one.

 That’s all!
 Click Save.
-The gadget should now display the cross-project or cross-team burndown/burnup chart.
+The gadget now displays the cross-projects or cross-teams burndown/burnup chart on your Jira Dashboard.

-If you have further questions, don’t hesitate to contact firstname.lastname@example.org.
+If you have further questions or suggestions, don’t hesitate to contact firstname.lastname@example.org.